 2. Pain prevents restful sleep

 Pain disrupts sleep, reducing growth hormone production, which causes patients to gain weight.
-Pain also causes elevated cortisol levels and epinephrine levels, which reduce sleep and independantly cause obesity.
+Pain also causes elevated cortisol levels and epinephrine levels, which reduces sleep and

 3. Pain effects hormones